 Zeta and later Consul soon became synonymous with typewriters.
 Consul first appeared around 1960.
 At first it was a type designation for Zeta portable machines, but it soon established itself as an independent brand and was very successful.
 The machines were produced until the mid-1980s, and Czechoslovaks won a number of successes with them in international typing speed competitions.
 After all, typing competitions were very popular, they are also covered by a number of periodicals.

-THE TypoGraphic Desk REFERENCE by Th.Rosendorf [pg.32]
+Desk REFERENCE by

-Brno Z
+N:Brno Z

 Zeta and later Consul soon became synonymous with typewriters.
 Consul first appeared around 1960.
 At first it was a type designation for Zeta portable machines, but it soon established itself as an independent brand and was very successful.
-The machines were produced until the mid-1980s, and Czechoslovaks won a number of successes with them in international typing speed competitions.
-After all, typing competitions were very popular, they are also covered by a number of periodicals.From the 1960s, electric typewriters began to take up residence on work tables.

-Other Typefaces
+Other typefaces

 Regular Lines TF © 2024